 The dock, pilings, and ramp are privately owned and maintained for the docking and mooring of boats.
 Recreational boating is water-dependent and generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-However, the deck is not associated with traditional Public Trust uses.
+However, the portion of residence and deck are not associated with traditional Public Trust uses.
 The Commission has issued leases on a limited basis for existing non-water dependent uses that encroach onto sovereign lands where such encroachments do not significantly interfere with Public Trust needs and values.